thomasabishop/eolas/Programming_Languages/NodeJS/REST_APIs/5__Integrating_the_database.md

 ## Rewriting the REST handlers

 Now we need to rewrite our RESTful request handlers so that the data is sourced from and added to the database.
 We will mainly be using the Mongo syntax defined at [Querying a collection](/Databases/MongoDB/Querying_a_collection.md) and [Adding documents to a collection](/Databases/MongoDB/Adding_documents_to_a_collection.md).
+We will also keep API validation within the `/model/` file.

 ### GET